Hazing Accidents in Long Island

 Filing An Injury Claim

 Has your child or someone you know been the victim of hazing?
 Hazing is a crime and it is important for victims to know their rights.
 If your child was the victim of a hazing incident you may be entitled to compensation for injuries as well as pain and suffering.
-Responsible parties may include the school, organization as well as responsible parties.
+Responsible parties may include the school, organization, or club as well as other responsible parties.

 Contact us for more information and to find out how to protect your legal rights.
 Our experienced lawyers understand the difficulty and embarrassment kids may face and will treat you with compassion and answer all your question.
 We will sit down with you for a free consultation, answer all you questions and let you know your rights and what you can expect from the legal process.